Should You Use a Reverse Mortgage for Real Estate Investing?

 Should You Use a Reverse Mortgage for Real Estate Investing?
 Find out the details...
 Click To Tweet Now that we have that covered, let’s assume you want to take a reverse mortgage out on your primary residence to invest in real estate.
 Should you do that or not?
 This really is going to be a numbers game with the cost of borrowing money.
 Just as you would run the numbers on bank financing for a potential rental, you need to think of reverse mortgages as the same.

 One concern with reverse mortgages is that the closing costs are high.
 Check out this Reverse Mortgage Calculator to run a hypothetical (or actual) scenario on a property.
-This calculator gives you an estimate of how much money you would get in lump sum or a line of credit, depending on the option you choose.
-How much money you get is dependent upon your age, the interest rate of the loan, and the value of your home.
+This calculator gives you an estimate of how much money you would get in a lump sum or a line of credit, depending on the option you choose.
+How much money you get is dependent upon your age, the interest rate on the loan, and the value of your home.
 This dollar amount is known as the initial principal limit.

 The initial principal limit is the amount of funds that you’re able to receive from a reverse mortgage before closing costs.
 The rule of thumb is that you can take out up to 60% of this “initial principal limit” in the first year of the loan, according to consumerfinance.gov.
-Make sure to talk with a lender to get exact details, depending on your situation.
+Make sure to talk to a lender to get exact details, depending on your situation.

 As with any investment you make, run the numbers (you can use our free tool), do your due diligence, and see if your financial situation is really going to improve or not.
 The closing costs and equity you lose in your home may really knock your net worth down compared to the benefit you’ll get out of the rental property.